SourenaMOOSAVI/CppMasteryQuest/M1/W3/README.md

 Welcome to Week 3 of the CppMasteryQuest!
 This week is all about understanding how `C++` handles memory — from allocation to ownership, cache behavior, and smart pointer internals.

-In real-world systems (and interviews), strong memory fundamentals separate an average developer from a true C++ engineer.
+In real-world systems (and interviews), strong memory fundamentals separate an average developer from a true `C++` engineer.
-Here, you’ll go beyond using new/delete — you’ll understand when and why memory is allocated, freed, and optimized.
+Here, you’ll go beyond using `new`/`delete` — you’ll understand when and why memory is allocated, freed, and optimized.
-By the end of this week, you’ll implement a Custom Smart Pointer and Memory Pool Manager to solidify your understanding of memory management in C++.
+By the end of this week, you’ll implement a Custom Smart Pointer and Memory Pool Manager to solidify your understanding of memory management in `C++`.

 ---

 ## Concepts Covered

-1. **RAII (Resource Acquisition Is Initialization)** RAII is a core C++ idiom where resource allocation is tied to object lifetime.
+1. **RAII (Resource Acquisition Is Initialization) :**

+    RAII is a core `C++` idiom where resource allocation is tied to object lifetime.
 When an object is created, it acquires resources (like memory), and when it goes out of scope, it releases them automatically.
 RAII ensures resources are properly released when an object goes out of scope.
-It’s the foundation of modern memory safety in C++.
+It’s the foundation of modern memory safety in `C++`.

     **Example:**